Sanrax/flashcart-guides/docs/cart-guides/dspico.md

     1. Insert the SD card back into your cart, plug the cart into your DS, and see if it boots into the menu.

+=== "AKMenu-Next"

+    !!! info "Kernel Info"

+        AKMenu-Next is an alternative frontend for pico-loader and nds-bootstrap, which uses the classic WoodR4/AKMenu UI.
+If you want to enjoy a traditional flashcart UI while loading games via pico-loader, AKMenu-Next is a great choice.
+All pico-loader features are supported, such as running DSiWare, applying game cheats, and calling emulators with argv to launch a ROM directly.

+    1. Format the SD card you are using by following the [formatting tutorial.](../tutorials/formatting.md){target="_blank"}

+    1. Download the latest release of [AKMenu-Next DSpico Edition.](https://github.com/coderkei/akmenu-next/releases/latest/download/akmenu-next-pico.zip)

+    1. Extract the downloaded `akmenu-next-pico.zip` file with [7-Zip](https://www.7-zip.org/).

+    1. From within the akmenu-next files, copy the following files/folders to your SD card root:

+        - `_nds` folder
+        - `_pico` folder
+        - `BOOT.NDS`
+        - `_picoboot.nds`

+    1. Download the latest release of [Pico-Loader for DSpico](https://github.com/LNH-team/pico-loader/releases/latest/download/Pico_Loader_DSPICO.zip).

+    1. Extract the downloaded `Pico_Loader_DSPICO.zip` file with [7-Zip](https://www.7-zip.org/).

+    1. Copy the *contents* of the files from the extracted `Pico_Loader_DSPICO.zip` file into the `_pico` folder on your SD card.

+    1. This loader can be selected by going to the settings in AKMenu-Next and finding the option labeled `Game Loader` and changing the setting to `Pico Loader`.

+    **nds-bootstrap (Optional)**

+     Additionally, you may want to install nds-bootstrap if you wish to use soft reset or a game not compatible with Pico-Loader.
+Please note that you won't benefit from some of the features offered by the DSpico when running games with nds-bootstrap.

+    1. Download the latest release of [nds-bootstrap.](https://github.com/DS-Homebrew/nds-bootstrap/releases/latest/download/nds-bootstrap.zip)

+    1. Extract the downloaded `nds-bootstrap.zip` file with [7-Zip](https://www.7-zip.org/).

+    1. Copy the *contents* of the files from the extracted `nds-bootstrap.zip` file to the `_nds` folder on your SD card.

+    1. This loader can be selected by going to the settings in AKMenu-Next and finding the option labeled `Game Loader` and changing the setting to `nds-bootstrap`.

+    **Cheats**

+    1. If you'd like to be able to use cheats on your games, download a [cheat database.](https://gbatemp.net/threads/deadskullzjrs-nds-i-cheat-databases.488711)

+    1. You will need the `usrcheat.dat` file from the download link in the post.
+Copy this file to `_nds/akmenunext/cheats/` on your SD card.
+(Create the `cheats` folder if it doesn't exist)

 ### Post-Setup Enhancements

 #### Emulators